CUBRID/cubrid-manual/en/api/jdbc.rst

 **Registering CUBRID JDBC Driver**

-Use the **Class.forName** (*driver-class-name*) command to register CUBRID JDBC driver.
+Use the **Class.forName** (*driver-class-name*) method to register CUBRID JDBC driver.
 The following example shows how to load the **cubrid.jdbc.driver.CUBRIDDriver** class to register CUBRID JDBC driver.

 .. code-block:: java